-The concept of manipulability for parliament choosing rules is richer than for social choice functions.
-An important contribution of this paper is the distinction between strong and weak manipulability.
-Manipulation is 'strong' if agents' willingness to undertake this manipulative move is determined only by their preference order over the alternatives and 'weak' if it also depends on their attitude towards uncertainty.
-We show that when a threshold - a certain percentage of the vote that a party must secure in order to reach parliament - is not used in PR, then seat maximisers will have no incentives to manipulate.
-This may be what Bowler and Lanoue (1992) had in mind when they formulated their claim.
+We show that when a threshold - a rule that a party must secure at least a certain percentage of the vote in order to reach parliament - is not used in PR, then seat maximisers will have no incentives to manipulate.
+This is may be what Bowler and Lanoue had in mind when they formulated their claim.
 When a threshold is in operation some seat maximisers will always have incentives to manipulate however this manipulability is never strong.

-A third method of extending preferences over parties to preferences over parliaments has the following background.
+Our next model revolves around the following observations.
 A parliamentary election held under a method of PR will determine how parliamentary seats are to be allocated.
 Once the election is over, and all the results are in, a government formation process begins.
 We will model that process with a simple game, where the voting weight of each parliamentary party is given by the number of seats it has won.
 The solution of the game will be a government, a set of ministers, a set of policies to be enacted, and so on.
 Under PR, a small change in the way ballots are cast will result in a small change in the voting weights of the parties in the post-election government formation game.
-But there do exist circumstances where a small change in the way ballots are cast can effect a significant change in certain other facets of the government formation game, in particular the voting powers of the parties and the set of feasible solutions.
-To illustrate, suppose three parties contest an election held under a method of PR, and let the vector $\mathbf{x} = (x_1, x_2, x_3)$ denote the resulting parliament, where the ith coordinate gives the fraction of seats won by the ith party.
-Compare the parliaments $\mathbf{x}1 = (0.47, 0.48, 0.05), \mathbf{x}2 = (0.49, 0.48, 0.03)$, and $\mathbf{x}3 = (0.51, 0.48, 0.01)$.
-Suppose that in the parliament a strict majority is sufficient to pass any motion.
-We contend that there is no reason to a priori believe that either the governmentformation game or its solution would be significantly different were the post-election parliament to be \mathbf{x}1 rather than \mathbf{x}2 .
-We contend that a comparison of \mathbf{x}2 and \mathbf{x}3 does not lead to the same conclusion: if \mathbf{x}2 is the election result, then any two of the three parties could (potentially) form a coalition government (as could all three); if \mathbf{x}3 is the election result, the first party would likely form a government alone.
-A number of authors have already suggested that voters might look to set up a favourable coalition game rather than a favourable allocation of seats.
-For example, Shikano et al. (2009, page 636) write that "in the context of PR elections, voting expectations and strategic voting do not rest so much on the conversion of votes into seats than on the anticipation of post-election coalition building".
+But there do exist circumstances where a small change in the way ballots are cast can effect a significant change in certain other facets of the government formation game, in particular in the voting powers of the parties and in the set of feasible solutions.
+To illustrate, suppose three parties contest an election held under a method of PR, and let the vector $\mathbf{x} = (x_1, x_2, x_3)$ denote the resultant parliament, where the ith coordinate gives the fraction of seats won by the ith party.
+Compare the parliaments $\mathbf{x}1 = (0.49, 0.49, 0.03), \ \mathbf{x}2 = (0.5, 0.49, 0.02), \ \text{and} \ \mathbf{x}3 = (0.51, 0.49, 0.01).$ Suppose that in the parliament a strict majority is sufficient to pass any motion.
+We contend that there is no reason to a priori believe that either the government-formation game or its solution would be significantly different were the post-election parliament to be \mathbf{x}1 rather than \mathbf{x}2 .
+We contend that a comparison of \mathbf{x}2 and \mathbf{x}3 does not lead to the same conclusion: if \mathbf{x}2 is the election result, then any two of the three parties could form a coalition government (as could all three); if \mathbf{x}3 is the election result, the first party would likely form a government alone.

 We consider a model of a sophisticated voter who is aware that a post-election government formation game will take place.
-We will assume that this voter, first and foremost, is concerned with the distribution of power in the post-election parliament; this is why we call them power maximisers.
-We show that, irrespective of which parliament choosing rule is adopted, there will always exist circumstances where a power maximising voter would have an incentive to vote insincerely even in the case of PR without threshold, in which case the manipulability is weak.
+We will assume that this voter, first and foremost, concern with the distribution of power in the post-election parliament, this is why we call them power maximisers.
+We show that, irrespective of which parliament choosing rule is adopted, there will always exist circumstances where a power maximising voter would have an incentive to vote insincerely even for the PR without threshold, in which case the manipulability is weak.
 We show that the introduction of a threshold makes a parliament choosing rule strongly manipulable by power maximising voters.